Flora of the Massif Central: Forest

-From an altitude of 900 m, the beech forest begins, with its highly characteristic flora.
-Beech dominates at this altitude, at least over a large part of the western half of the massif.
-In the east, particularly in the Haute-Loire, beech is replaced by Scots pine (drier climate).
-In some cold, damp areas, fir is mixed in with beech and may even become dominant (Monts du Cantal, Artense, northern Margeride, Forez mountains).
-At any rate, it is at the mountain level that the Massif Central begins to stand out from the lowlands that surround it for the great richness of its flora.
-The species found will vary depending on whether the woodlands have a basaltic subsoil (basic rock) or a granitic subsoil (acid rock).
-In the former case, we'll come across calcicole flowers such as the very precocious Snowdrop, Montane knapweed, February daphne, yellow thistle (rarer), Five- or Seven-leaved Cardamine or Cacaliaster Groundsel, and sometimes, paradoxically, calcifugous species (due to the relatively neutral nature of basalt, which contains little silica or calcium carbonate in a natural state, these elements being in the form of silicates).
+At 900 m, the beech forest begins, with its highly characteristic flora.
+Beech dominates at this altitude, being a large part of the western half of the massif.
+In the east, particularly in the Haute-Loire, beech is replaced by Scots pine, due to the drier climate.
+In some cold, damp areas, fir is mixed in with beech and may even become dominant, such as in the Monts du Cantal, Artense, northern Margeride, Forez mountains.
+It is at the mountain level that the Massif Central begins to stand out from the lowlands that surround it for the great richness of its flora.
+The species found vary depending on whether the woodlands have a basaltic subsoil (basic rock) or a granitic subsoil (acid rock).
+In the former locations, there are calcicole flowers, such as the very precocious Snowdrop, Montane knapweed, February daphne, yellow thistle, Five- or Seven-leaved Cardamine and Cacaliaster Groundsel.
+Sometimes, paradoxically, there are calcifugous species, due to the relatively neutral nature of basalt, which contains little silica or calcium carbonate in a natural state, these elements being in the form of silicates.
 On granite, on the other hand, there are no calcicolous species.
 Acidophilous species include wood ragwort (very common in Forez), Prenanthes purpurea, common cow-wheat, and small cow-wheat.
 However, the vast majority of flowers thrive in both types of soil: Sweet woodruff, Martagon lily, two-leaved cornflower, Snow-white wood-rush, common foxglove, Herb Paris, Austrian Doronicum (Doronicum austriacum), Alpine squill, Pyrenean squill (west of the massif), whorled Solomon's seal, and Large-flowered Calament ("Aubrac tea").
 Climatic influences also play a part: for example, rare plants with an Atlantic affinity such as the Welsh poppy (Meconopsis cambrica) can be found in the forests of the western part of the massif.

-All these plants are found in the Beech zone (especially on the edges of woods or in clearings, as beech woods are very dark, which prevents the majority of plants from growing) or in hazel coppices, but some of them can also be found in the Scots Pine zone.
-On the other hand, since pine forests are lighter, they are home to more plant species, particularly shrubs such as Common Juniper and mosses.
+All these plants are found in the Beech zone, especially on the edges of woods or in clearings, as beech woods are very dark, which prevents the majority of plants from growing, or in hazel coppices, but some of them can also be found in the Scots Pine zone.
+However, since pine forests are lighter, they are home to more plant species, particularly shrubs such as Common Juniper and mosses.

 Finally, foxglove and fireweed, pioneer species that sometimes colonize large areas, are very common in woodland cuttings, often accompanied (Note: Phytosociological class Epilobietea angustifolii.) by trees or shrubs such as Birch, Black Elder (altitude < 1,200 m), Red Elder (rare below 1,000 m altitude) or, more commonly, Scotch Broom.